 Make sure you’re buying high-quality salmon.

-You should only feed your baby high quality salmon.
-You want to make sure its packed with nutrients, has no harmful hormones or biproducts in it, and overall is fresh and raised sustainably.
-If you’re looking for a high quality salmon that can be delivered directly to you, we recommend Oshēn Salmon which is the direct to consumer arm of BluGlacier.
+You should only feed your baby high-quality salmon.
+You want to make sure its packed with nutrients, has no harmful hormones or byproducts in it, and overall is fresh and raised sustainably.
+If you’re looking for a high-quality salmon that can be delivered directly to you, we recommend Oshēn Salmon which is the direct-to-consumer arm of BluGlacier.
 The salmon will ship directly to you and baby!
 You can also see our guide on how to shop for nutritious salmon at the grocery store.

 Don’t be afraid to add in other ingredients!